“The 5 Cards I’m Using the Most Right Now” – Jasmin

 3. AMEX Blue Business Plus

-I picked up the AMEX Blue Business Plus last year when it was first introduced and came with a 20,000 AMEX Membership Rewards point sign-up bonus after meeting minimum spending requirements (offer no longer available).
-It no longer comes with a sign-up bonus, but I would still consider it anyway!
+I picked up the AMEX Blue Business Plus last year when it was first introduced and came with a welcome bonus after meeting minimum spending requirements.
+It no longer comes with a welcome bonus, but I would still consider it anyway!

-That’s because it earns 2x AMEX Membership Rewards points per $1 on your first $50,000 in purchases per year.
+That’s because it earns 2x AMEX Membership Rewards points per $1 on your first $50,000 in purchases per year (then 1X).
 No categories to remember!

 This makes it the perfect card for spending in categories that wouldn’t normally earn a bonus, like repairs to your home office, utilities, or services like legal and accounting fees.

 There’s no annual fee, so it’s free to keep forever.
-And it’s one of the few AMEX Membership Rewards earning cards with NO annual fee that allow you to transfer points to travel partners like Delta, Air Canada Aeroplan, and Hilton.
+(See Rates & Fees) And it’s one of the few AMEX Membership Rewards earning cards with NO annual fee that allow you to transfer points to travel partners like Delta, Air Canada Aeroplan, and Hilton.

 4. Chase Ink Plus (No Longer Available)